 Brownsville is a somewhat small city located in the state of Tennessee.
 With a population of 9,661 people and five constituent neighborhoods, Brownsville is the 67th largest community in Tennessee.

-Being a small city, Brownsville does not have a public transit system used by locals to get to and from work.
+Brownsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Brownsville in 2010 was $18,984, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,936 for a family of four.
+The per capita income in Brownsville in 2018 was $21,746, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
+This equates to an annual income of $86,984 for a family of four.
 However, Brownsville contains both very wealthy and poor people as well.

 Brownsville is an extremely ethnically-diverse city.
 The people who call Brownsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brownsville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Brownsville include English, African, German, and Scots-Irish.
+Important ancestries of people in Brownsville include English, Irish, German, African, and Scottish.

 The most common language spoken in Brownsville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Arabic.